Raku/nqp/examples/rubyish/README.md

 - `~` has been introduced as the concatenation operator
 - `>`, `==`, `<=` ... only do arithmetic comparisons
 - `gt`, `eq`, `le` ... do string comparisions
-- 0, '0', '', nil  are false in a boolean context.
+- 0, '0', '' are false in a boolean context.
 - hash dereferencing is via angle braces: `puts fruit<apples>` or curlies `puts fruit{'bananas'}`